byam/memo/java/effective-java/effective_java_3rd.md

 - A singleton is simply a class that is instantiated exactly once.
 - Singletons typically represent either a stateless object such as a *function* or a *system component* that is intrinsically unique.
 - Making a class a singleton can make it difficult to test its clients because it’s impossible to substitute a mock implementation for a singleton unless it implements an interface that serves as its type.

+## Adapters

+- Also known as views.
+- An adapter is an object that delegates to a backing object, providing an alternative interface.
+Because an adapter has **no state** beyond that of its backing object, there’s no need to create more than one instance of a given adapter to a given object.